Free Shipping from $25

 In this article we will explain why hair turns red and orange.

-And we'll give you some very simple recipes to deal with them.
+And we'll give you some 3 approaches and some very simple recipes to deal with them.

-Why does hair turn red and orange when I lighten it?
+Why does red hair turn orange when I lighten it?

 <br />levels and undertones